limshihlersean/dsa3101_group_project/README.md

 ### Optimise
 The Price Optimization Interface synthesizes overseas cable car data to suggest optimal pricing strategies, leveraging data-driven analytics and machine learning algorithms.

+### Price Elasticity of Demand
+The PED page offers users the optimal price for revenue maximization based on selected filters.
+It provides visual graphs and allows customization, utilizing user-uploaded datasets for accurate and updated results.

 ## Backend Features

 ### Controller